rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-If you don't want to use a generator, you can manually add a file to the `app/mailers` directory.
-Make sure that your class inherits from `ApplicationMailer`:
+If you don't want to use a generator, you can also manually add a file to the
+`app/mailers` directory.
+Make sure that your class inherits from
+`ApplicationMailer`:

 ```ruby
 # app/mailers/custom_mailer.rb